codr7/swifties-repl/README.md

 ```
 Swifties v1

-Hitting Return evaluates once the form is complete,
+Hitting Return evaluates once a form is complete,
 (reset) clears the stack and Ctrl+D quits.

   (do 1 2 3)